giorgiorjonikidze/users-user-infos/README.md

-## React + Tailwind CSS Setup

-This repository contains a basic setup for a React application using Tailwind CSS for styling.
+react task for a job.